nio-blocks/metrics/README.md

 Outputs
 -------
 - **default**: An attribute is added for each metric read.
 Attribute names are the menu name followed by an underscore and then then specific metric name.
-See below for examples

 Commands
 --------